 We have aimed to make Half-Life 2 feel as native and fluid in VR as we possibly can.
-Our interactions and UX are highly inspired by HL: Alyx.
+Our interactions and UX are highly inspired by Half-Life: Alyx.

 Full roomscale VR